susano0/Chatbot-Nagarro/README.md

 # Chatbot-Nagarro

-This chatbot was made as an assignment during Nagarro Bootcamp Program(2019).

 The chatbot was built mainly with the help of Flask, DialogFlow and Twilio.

 It has 4 Dialogflow Intents, namely `get_news`,`get_temp`,`get_history` and `custom_search`.